Lokad/Terab/prototype/docs/sozu-table.md

 The helper method `ContainsKey()` checks whether a bucket contains a key matching the key passed as argument.
 The inner data structure of the bucket matters little to the overall performance, as the bucket is read as a whole, so a sequential exploration of the bucket to seek a key has little overall impact on the performance.

-The helper method `Height()` returns the highest block height of any block associated to any entry found in the children of the bucket.
+The helper method `Height()` returns the highest block height of any production block associated to any entry found in the children of the bucket.
 This value is pre-computed and part of the bucket itself.
 The Sozu table ensures that this value is properly maintained during _write_ operations.

 The helper method `Hash()` computes the hash associated with the key, and `HashRange()` computes the segment of hash values covered by the bucket.